What Is A Foundation Underpinning?

 Underpinning is the process of strengthening and stabilizing the foundation of an existing building or other structure.
 Foundation underpinning may be necessary for a variety of reasons.

 California Foundation Works provides cost-effective solutions for settlement problems due to unstable soils and shifting foundations.

 Foundations underpinning can correct instability issues when columns are placed in problem soils, subjected to extreme moisture conditions, or lack proper drainage.
-Other benefits include stabilization of soils near excavations, and building foundations which prevents undermining of footings.
+Other benefits include stabilization of soils near excavations and building foundations that prevent undermining of footings.

 Major foundation underpinning is typically done in the A-B slot method.
-For example every other 5′ section of the foundation is underpinned (A), and subsequently the other 5′ sections (B) are underpinned.
+For example, every other 5′ section of the foundation is underpinned (A), and subsequently, the other 5′ sections (B) are underpinned.
 This method is used to eliminate or minimize the need for shoring.

 Underpinning is accomplished by extending the foundation in depth or in breadth so it either rests on a more supportive soil stratum or distributes its load across a greater area.

 Underpinning pads are generally used when the loads from the foundations need to be transferred to stable soils at considerable depths.